China may allow more meat imports to fill gap left by pig fever

 Germany's agriculture minister plans to visit China later this week in a bid to ease trade restrictions on products like beef and poultry, according to a press release on Monday.

-Increasing the potential sources of tested and certified meat would also help reduce smuggling into the country, Mr Gao said.
-Beijing has recently stiffened controls at its borders to clamp down on illicit trade of produce from its immediate neighbours.
+Increasing the potential sources of tested and certified meat would also help reduce smuggling into the country, Gao said.
+Beijing has recently stiffened controls at its borders to clamp down on the illicit trade of produce from its immediate neighbors.

 China's pork production may decline about 30 per cent in 2019 because of African swine fever, Rabobank predicted in April.
 A drop of that size would be roughly the same as Europe's entire annual pork supply, the bank said.